wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * After that instead of "Pay-As-You-Go",

-   * PROTIP: Buy a Visual Studio license for $39/month and get $50 of credit each month.
-See <a target="_blank" href="https://docs.microsoft.com/en-us/learn/azure/">docs.microsoft.com/en-us/learn/azure/</a>
+   * PROTIP: Buy a Visual Studio Professional license for $39/month and get $50/mo credit each month.
+Kinda like almost free.
+See <a target="_blank" href="https://docs.microsoft.com/en-us/learn/azure/">docs.microsoft.com/en-us/learn/azure/</a>.
+   * Buy a Visual Studio Enterprise license for $150/month credit on Azure.

    ### Job Roles